<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 South Holland Road Area

-Although conveniently located to several military bases, the lack of highway access creates longer commute times due to traffic lights during rush hours.
+Although South Holland Road is conveniently located to several military bases, the lack of highway access creates longer commute times due to traffic lights during rush hours.
 Nearby amenities include Landstown Commons Shopping Center and Lynnhaven Mall, which provide neighborhood entertainment and attractions.
-There's a 30- to 35-minute commute to reach Norfolk Naval Station, Little Creek, NAS Oceana/Dam Neck, and Portsmouth Naval Hospital.
+There's a 30 to 35-minute commute to reach Norfolk Naval Station, Little Creek, NAS Oceana/Dam Neck, and Portsmouth Naval Hospital.

 Kempsville

-Kempsville comprises newly constructed neighborhoods and planned communities at more reasonable prices and is centrally located to much of Virginia Beach.
-This area seems to lean to utilitarian amenities with plenty of strip mall shopping and dining.
+You can find newly constructed neighborhoods and planned communities in Kempsville for more reasonable prices compared to adjacent communities.
+It’s centrally located to much of Virginia Beach.
+This area leans toward utilitarian amenities with plenty of strip mall shopping and dining.
 Little Creek, NAS Oceana/Dam Neck, and Portsmouth Naval Hospital have the shortest commute times at 20 to 25 minutes.

-There’s much to think about when choosing the best neighborhood in Virginia Beach for your family!
-Amenities, commute time, and affordability all drive the search and ultimate decision.
-MilitarybyOwner updates our Virginia Beach inventory regularly to showcase homes for sale and for rent.
-Stay connected to receive updates!
+As you can see, there’s so much to think about when choosing the best neighborhood in Virginia Beach for your family!
+Amenities, commute time, affordability, and personal preferences drive the search and decision.
+MilitarybyOwner regularly updates our Virginia Beach rentals and homes for sale, so stay connected to keep up with the latest.
+New call-to-action

 Dawn M. Smith